Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis: Predicting Clinical Outcomes in Glioblastoma

-Each collection of patient MRIs consisted of approximately 23-25 segmented slices of two-dimensional greyscale images (with the exact numbers varying between patients).
-We segment these images with a computer-assisted program to extract tumor lesions from the surrounding brain tissue \cite{mitkats}.
+Each collection of patient MRIs consisted of approximately 23-25 segmented slices of two-dimensional grayscale images (with the exact numbers varying between patients).
+We segment these images with the computer-assisted program MITKats to extract tumor lesions from the surrounding brain tissue \cite{mitkats}.
 Briefly, this algorithm first converts MRI images to a grayscale, and then thresholds to generate binary images.
 Morphological segmentation is then applied to delineate connected components.
 This is done by selecting contours corresponding to enhanced tumor lesions, which are lighter than healthy brain tissue.
 For instance, necrosis (or $H_1$ or $H_2$ homology as described above in Section \ref{subsec:top}) presents as dark regions nested within the indicated lesion.
-An example of the raw image obtained from TCIA is given in Figure \ref{Fig3A}, while the final segmented result is given in Figure \ref{Fig3B}.
+An example of a raw image obtained from TCIA, along with its corresponding segmentation, is given in Figure \ref{Fig_S4}.